Paranormal Papers

 Description

-Roy Chapman Andrew, a palaeontologist (and, apparently, the inspiration for the Indiana Jones character), described the worm in his 1926 book On the Trail of Ancient Man.
+Roy Chapman Andrew, a paleontologist (and, apparently, the inspiration for the Indiana Jones character), described the worm in his 1926 book, On the Trail of Ancient Man.
 Andrew himself was skeptical about its existence.

 The foremost investigator of the Mongolian Death Worm is a Czech cryptozoologist named Ivan Mackerle.
 After hearing of the creature from a student, Ivan went to Mongolia to try to find out more.